richkuz/schema-tools/README.md

 The `schema:migrate` task will fail to migrate to a schema definition that contains a breaking change as a revision on an existing index.

+#### What constitutes a breaking versus non-breaking change?

+Immutable index settings:
+- `number_of_shards` - Cannot be changed after index creation
+- `index.codec` - Compression codec is immutable
+- `routing_partition_size` - Routing partition size is immutable
+- `index.sort.*` settings - Default sort order is immutable

+Analysis settings:
+- Analyzers: Any modification to existing analyzers requires reindex
+- Tokenizers: Any modification to existing tokenizers requires reindex
+- Filters: Any modification to existing filters requires reindex
+- Char Filters: Any modification to existing char filters requires reindex
+- New additions: Adding new analyzers/tokenizers/filters is allowed (non-breaking)

+Field mapping changes:
+- Field type changes: Any type change requires reindex
+- Field analyzer changes: Any analyzer change on text fields requires reindex
+- Immutable field properties: Changes to index, store, doc_values, fielddata, norms require reindex
+- Multi-field definitions: Changes to subfield types or properties require reindex
+- New fields: Adding new fields is allowed (non-breaking)

+Mutable settings (non-breaking):
+- `number_of_replicas` - Can be changed dynamically
+- `refresh_interval` - Can be changed dynamically
+- `boost` - Field boost values can be changed dynamically
+- `search_analyzer` - Search-time analyzer can be changed without reindex
+- `search_quote_analyzer` - Search quote analyzer can be changed without reindex
+- `ignore_above` - Length limit for keyword fields can be changed
+- `ignore_malformed` - Malformed value handling can be changed
+- Dynamic mapping settings - Can be changed dynamically

 ### View which schema revision is applied to an index